ZeroAfro/Portfolio/Coding/Python/Small Projects/FFXIV Character Creation Randomizer/README.md

 - Specialization
 - Deity

-You can choose to randomize all or a combination of them.
+You can choose to randomize all of these or any combination of them.